znibb/dotfiles/README.md

 4. Exit out of the chroot with `exit` and poweroff to remove the booted installation media

 ### Setting up dotfiles
+Clone dotfiles repo: `git clone https://github.com/znibb/dotfiles .dotfiles`

+At a later stage set up an ssh key-pair with Github and run `git remote set-url git@github.com:znibb/dotfiles.git` to be able to push to the repo without password (remember to set up ssh config)

-Clone dotfiles repo: `git clone https://github.com/znibb/dotfiles .dotfiles` Install the required ansible collections: `ansible-galaxy install -r requirements.yml`
+Install the required ansible collections: `ansible-galaxy install -r requirements.yml`

 ## Help